-DMARC helps protect your emails from fraud and impersonation by reducing the likelihood of BEC and domain spoofing attacks.
-This is because DMARC differs from standard integrated security gateways included with cloud-based email exchange services in that it allows domain owners to specify how they wish receiving servers to respond to emails that fail to comply with SPF/DKIM email authentication protocols.
+DMARC helps protect your emails from fraud and impersonation by reducing the likelihood of business email compromise (BEC) and domain spoofing attacks.
+Unlike standard integrated security gateways included with cloud-based email exchange services, DMARC allows domain owners to specify how they wish receiving servers to respond to emails that fail to comply with SPF/DKIM email authentication protocols.

 DMARC Helps Emails Get Delivered

-DMARC has been shown to enhance email delivery by about 10% over time!
-You must use DMARC to maintain complete control over your domain by selecting which messages are delivered to your receivers’ inboxes.
+DMARC has been shown to enhance email delivery by about 10% over time.
+Using DMARC allows you to maintain complete control over your domain by selecting which messages are delivered to your receivers’ inboxes.
 This prevents bogus emails from being sent and ensures that authentic emails are always delivered on time.

 DMARC Aggregate Reports Assist You in Increasing Your Visibility

 DMARC Aggregate reports can assist you in quickly viewing your authentication findings and mitigating email delivery issues.
-It allows you to see which sending sources and IP addresses are sending emails on your behalf and failing to authenticate.
-This also explains why DMARC is essential, as it aids in the detection of rogue IP addresses.
+They allow you to see which sending sources and IP addresses are sending emails on your behalf and failing to authenticate.
+This is another reason why DMARC is essential, as it aids in the detection of rogue IP addresses.

 DMARC Forensic Reports Aid in the Investigation of Forensic Incidents

 When an outgoing email fails SPF or DKIM authentication, DMARC forensic reports are created.
-In-depth analysis of harmful sources such as malicious IP addresses from impostors that may have attempted to spoof you is provided in forensic reports, allowing you to take action against them and prevent future incidences.
+Forensic reports provide an in-depth analysis of harmful sources, such as malicious IP addresses from impostors that may have attempted to spoof you, allowing you to take action against them and prevent future incidences.

 DMARC Aids in the Enhancement of Your Domain’s Reputation

 A solid domain reputation tells recipient email servers that your emails are real and come from trustworthy sources, making them less likely to be labeled as spam or end up in the rubbish bin.
-By validating your message sources, DMARC helps you strengthen your domain’s reputation and shows that your domain has expanded support for safe protocols by implementing standard email authentication standards like SPF and DKIM.
+DMARC helps you strengthen your domain’s reputation by validating your message sources and demonstrating that your domain is committed to implementing standard email authentication protocols like SPF and DKIM to enhance email security.

 What is the purpose of DMARC?

-DMARC allows a company to publish a policy that describes its email authentication processes and gives receiving mail servers guidance on how to enforce them.
-Although email fraud is far from the only cyber risk, it is by far the most common attack used by cyber thieves leading to DMARC risks if DMARC is not properly installed.
+DMARC allows a company to publish a policy that describes its email authentication processes and provides receiving mail servers with instructions on how to handle messages that fail authentication checks.
+Although email fraud is far from the only cyber risk, it is the most common attack used by cyber thieves, resulting in DMARC risks if DMARC is not properly implemented.